sphinx-gallery/sphinx-gallery/doc/configuration.rst

 **relative** to the ``conf.py`` file, or ``None``.
 It is ``None`` by default.

-Then, within your sphinx documentation ``.rst`` files you can use the following to include this reduced version of the Gallery, which has examples which use a specific function, in this case ``numpy.exp``::
+Then, within your sphinx documentation ``.rst`` files you can use the following rst to include this reduced version of the Gallery, which has examples which use a specific function, in this case ``numpy.exp``::

     .. include:: gen_modules/backreferences/numpy.exp.examples